oVirt/ovirt-site/source/event/configuration-event-subscribers.html.md

 ### Summary

-This feature defines a generic way of subscribing to ovirt-engine-notifier events in configuration files using a simple first match include/exclude algorithm.
+An ovirt-engine-notifier feature defining a generic way of subscribing to audit log events in configuration files using a simple first match include/exclude algorithm.

 ### Owner